Assesa44/Tanzania-Wells-Functionality-Predictions/README.md

   * **Ordinal Encoding** (if `<= 50` unique values)
   * **Frequency Encoding** (if `> 50` unique values)
-* Stored encoders in a dictionary for consistent transformation of test set
+* Stored encoders in a dictionary for consistent transformation of the test set

 ### 3. **Class Balancing**